-Keep foreign objects out of the SD Card slot.
-Never allow metal objects, such as screws, staples and paper clips, to enter the computer or keyboard.
-Foreign metal objects can create a short circuit, which can cause computer damage and fire, possibly resulting in serious injury.
+- Keep foreign objects out of the Bridge media slot.
+Never allow metal objects, such as screws, staples and paper clips, to enter the computer or Keyboard.
+Foreign metal objects can create a short circuit, which can cause computer damage and fire, possibly resulting in serious injury. - Memory Stick Duo is not compatible with the Bridge media slot.
+Do not insert Memory Stick Duo into the slot or you may not be able to remove it.
+Data may be lost or damaged if you use any memory media other than those supported.